-During WW2 Malta was severely hit by the enemy through aerial attacks, forever leaving their marks on the limestone all round the Harbour Area which withstood the most raids, suffering disastrous and permanent damage.
+During WW2, Malta was severely hit by the enemy through aerial attacks, forever leaving their marks on the limestone all round the harbour area that had withstood the most raids, suffering disastrous and permanent damage.
 A number of its buildings were damaged or destroyed, including the X-ray theatre, the East and West Wings, the Villa and the Cot Lift from the Bighi Jetty to the Hospital.